 - Do not enter if water is standing next to the outside walls of your home, if the ground has washed away or the foundation has cracks or other damage, since structural damage may have occurred.

 - If the door sticks at the top as it opens, it could mean the ceiling is ready to cave in.
-Don’t walk under a sagging ceiling until it has been checked.
+Don’t walk under a sagging ceiling until it has been checked by professionals.

 - Examine walls, floors, doors, staircases and windows to make sure that the building is not in danger of collapsing.
 Don’t know what to look for?
-Don’t go in without an inspector.
+Then don’t go in without an inspector.

 - When entering damaged buildings, use extreme caution moving through debris presents further hazards.
 The disaster may have damaged buildings where you least expect it.